mi-wada/yamllint-action/README.md

 # yamllint-action

-GitHub Actions to execute [yamllint](https://github.com/adrienverge/yamllint).
+GitHub Actions for running [yamllint](https://github.com/adrienverge/yamllint).
+This action supports linting only the YAML files that have changed in a pull request.

 ## Usage